pitergrifer/scrollable.js/README.md

 <li><strong>"useWheelScroll"</strong> - ability to scroll by mouse wheel.
 Flags: "true", "false".
 Necessary setting;</li>
 <li><strong>"useKeyboardScroll"</strong> - ability to scroll by keyboard buttons as "Arrows", "PageUp", "PageDown", "Home" and "End".
 Flags: "true", "false".
 Necessary setting;</li>
 <li><strong>"dynamicContent"</strong> - this option configurate slider size and some calculation, if content has variable filling (like in case of infinity scrolling).
 Flags: "true", "false".
 Necessary setting;</li>
-<li><strong>"contentResize"</strong> - if content width larger, then container, this option shrink this type of content, and delete horizontal scrollbar.
+<li><strong>"contentResize"</strong> - if content width larger, then container, this option shrink this type of content, and delete horizontal scrollbar (if it allowed).
 Flags: "true", "false".
 Necessary setting;</li>
 <li><strong>"autoHide"</strong> - existence of visual effect of hideable scroller.
 Flags: "true", "false".
 Necessary setting;</li>
 <li><strong>"scrollerOpacityActive"</strong> - value opacity for active scroller.
 Flag: number.
 Not necessary setting, if you don't use auto hide effect;</li>
 <li><strong>"scrollerOpacityPassive"</strong> - value opacity for passive scroller.
 Flag: number.
 Not necessary setting, if you don't use auto hide effect;</li>